ahmedmq/spring-cloud-app-broker-demo/README.md

     Create in progress.
 Use 'cf services' or 'cf service my-sample' to check operation status.
     ```

-    This will take some amount of time and in the background will initiate the deployment of the service instances and backing service if any.
+    This will take some amount of time and in the background will initiate the deployment of the service instance (`sample-app-service`).

-- Use `cf services` to verify if the instance is created
+- Use `cf services` to verify if the instance is created:

   ```text
   $ cf services